DavidResin/epfl-ml-groupwork/project2/README.md

 ### Installing

 Once you have cloned the code, you will see that a few files are missing.
-This is because a lot of the files are too big to be direclty on the git.
+This is because a lot of the files are too big to be directly on the git.
 Those file are the full positive and negative tweets that were given with the project.

 ```
 \twitter-datasets\train_neg_full.txt